oaworks/oareport-docs/docs/data.md

   * `score`

 {% hint style="info" %}
-We use equivalent Crossref data where OpenAlex data isn't yet available to provide up-to-date results.
-In some cases, such as \`PMCID\` we use other sources to provide more complete coverage.
+We use equivalent Crossref data where OpenAlex data isn’t yet available to provide up-to-date results.
+In some cases, such as \`PMCID\`, we use other sources to provide more complete coverage.
 {% endhint %}

-See [Unpaywall's documentation](https://unpaywall.org/data-format) for the following keys:
+See [Unpaywall’s documentation](https://unpaywall.org/data-format) for the following keys:

 * `oadoi_is_oa` (see `` `is_oa` ``)
 * `oa_status`
 * `has_repository_copy`
 * `has_oa_locations_embargoed`

-In the below `host_type` is prepended to a key as a helpful simplification over Unpaywall's `oa_locations` data:
+In the below, `host_type` is prepended to a key as a helpful simplification over Unpaywall’s `oa_locations` data:

 * `publisher_version`
 * `publisher_license`